salmanfareeth/PHP-login-demo/README.md

 ## Important Note

 This project is for demonstration and learning purposes only.
 Do not use this code in a production environment without proper security measures.
 Always follow best practices for web security in real-world applications.
-This project is created by salmanfareeth.
+This project is created by `salmanfareeth`.
 Use it responsibly and modify it according to your needs.